scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 in computational and inferential thinking, applied math, and perhaps other fields.
-Research with Econ-ARK may be nebulously defined because while the question of how to implement class of economic models efficiently and robustly in Python is a "research question" in its own right, these kinds of contributions are rarely considered first-order research contributions in their own right.
+Research with Econ-ARK may be nebulously defined because while the question of how to implement a class of economic models efficiently and robustly in Python is a "research question" in its own right, these kinds of contributions are rarely considered first-order research contributions.
 Researchers work within a complex field of economic capital incentives (such as university salaries and grant funding) and symbolic capital incentives (scholar recognition for published work) :cite:`bourdieu2004science`.